Grynvault/digital-lifeform/README.md

 Features:

 - Energy increases slightly with each generation making offspring stronger.
+- Energy drains faster the quicker a lifeform moves and only slowly while it sits idle.
+- Lifeform size grows and shrinks with the amount of energy it currently has.
-- Starting from generation 3, lifeforms can consume weaker lifeforms for a larger energy boost and an additional offspring.
+- Starting from generation 3, lifeforms can consume weaker lifeforms for a larger energy boost and an additional offspring, but prey must be at least 10 generations behind and the predator must have more than half of the prey's energy.
-- Cannibalism only targets lifeforms at least 25 generations older and smaller in size.
-- Lifeforms reproduce only when they have more than half of their available energy.
+- Lifeforms reproduce only when they have more than half of their birth energy.
+- A deeper neural network with generation as an extra input guides movement, making higher generations a bit smarter.
 - Each lifeform displays its current energy level above its body.
 - Food spawns in random amounts and intervals to vary resource availability.
 - A lineage tracker displays the population count and highest generation for